veg/CAPHEINE/README.md

 You can also provide additional parameters:

-- `foreground_list`: (Optional) Path to a text file with a newline-separated list of foreground taxa.
-- `test_branches`: (Optional) Branch selection for HyPhy site-wise analyses.
+- `test_branches`: (Optional) Branch selection for HyPhy core analyses (BUSTED, MEME, FEL, PRIME).
 Use `internal` to test only internal branches, or `all` to test all branches.
 If unset, no flag is passed and HyPhy defaults to all branches.
+- `foreground_list`: (Optional) Path to a text file with a newline-separated list of foreground taxa.
 - `foreground_regexp`: (Optional) Regular expression to match foreground taxa.

 Only one of `foreground_list` or `foreground_regexp` should be provided per row.